toanngosy/reinforcement-learning-practice/meetings/week1.md

 Measuring the performance of an control algorithm based on 2 key points: final accumulative reward, number of trials before achieving good policy.

-Iterative Learning Control in CT (design control system on repetitive task) is equivalent to Reinforcement Learning RL tries to hide as much info about env as possible, however there is a trade off: require a lot of iteration.
+Iterative Learning Control in CT (design control system on repetitive task) is equivalent to Reinforcement Learning

+RL tries to hide as much info about env as possible, however there is a trade off: require a lot of iteration.
 On the other hand, ILC requires model -> few iteration to converge to good solution.
 Good algorithm should be somewhere in between - estimate a nominal/coarse model?

 Most of comtemporary RL algorithms are based on Policy Gradient - estimate a stochastic policy.
 However we always can find a better deterministic policy, thus PG is suboptimal - in CT, no assumption of having stochastic policy.
-Derived algorithm from Policy Gradient such as TRPO (with whritst and bell on policy update) or soft Actor-Critic can help, I want to see how these algorithms comparing with Random Search, since TRPO is more careful on updating policy than PG (from the blog post).
+Derived algorithms from Policy Gradient such as TRPO (with whritst and bell on policy update) or soft Actor-Critic can help, I want to see how these algorithms comparing with Random Search, since TRPO is more careful on updating policy than PG (from the blog post).

 Approach on LQR with model estimator:
 An estimator of model -> nominal model.